alessandrosp/jphrases/docs/_units/unit_01.md

         romaji: wa
         meaning: N/A
         notes: >
           The particle は (pronounced [wa]) marks the topic of the sentence.
-In Japanese, two distinct particle are used to mark the topic and the subject of a sentence, respectively は and が.
+In Japanese, two distinct particles are used to mark the topic and the subject of a sentence, respectively は and が.
 For the time being, you shouldn't be concerned over these.
       - kanji: 健司
         kana: けんじ
         romaji: kenji